gregoryv/mkdoc/README.txt

-txtfmt - text to html for plain text documents
+mkdoc - text to html for plain text documents

 # Features